gubi/Ninuxoo-2.0/README.md

 Ninuxoo is a Search Engine and Indexer made by [Clauz](https://github.com/cl4u2) for the [Ninux Wireless Community Network](https://github.com/ninuxorg).

 ## Difference for other versions
-The primary version of Ninuxoo, explore the Comunitarian Net (WCN) from a centralized Server in search of NAS (Network Attached Storage) to be scanned.<br />
+The primary version of Ninuxoo, explore the Wireless Comunity Network from a centralized Server in search of NAS to be scanned.<br />
 This application is much useful but lot expensive and not sustainable when the network counts a lot of nodes and NAS to be scanned.<br />
 Thus this is a first decentralized approach to solve this issue...